michelgoth/Tables_R_Tutorial/TESTING_REPORT.md

 ---

-**Conclusion:** This is a world-class clinical data analysis learning resource that successfully combines educational excellence with industrial-grade reliability.
+**Conclusion:** This is a clinical data analysis learning resource that successfully combines educational excellence with reliability.
 All scripts run as advertised and provide meaningful clinical insights from real data.